splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 The ``kind`` of the referring span is equal to ``producer`` or ``client``.

-To identify an inferred pub/sub, the span must contain ``messaging.destination``.
-This tag's value is used to specify the name of the topic or channel that messages are being sent to.
+To identify an inferred pub/sub, the span must contain either ``messaging.destination`` (in libraries that support OpenTelemetry semantic conventions v1.16.0 or lower) or ``messaging.destination.name`` (in libraries that support OpenTelemetry semantic conventions v1.17.0 or higher).
+This tag's value is used to specify the name of the topic or channel that messages are sent to.

 .. _db-inf-logic: